“To the LAW and to the TESTIMONY: if they speak not according to this word,

 And that He revealed His will in such an amazing, dramatic way.

-And I’m also thrilled that I can share this great testimony with you,
+I’m also thrilled that I can share this thrilling testimony with you,

 Praying with all my heart that you’ve become a Commandment keeper too.